benoitc/gunicorn/docs/source/design.rst

 AsyncIO Workers
 ---------------

-These workers are compatible with Python 3.

-You can port also your application to use aiohttp_'s ``web.Application`` API and use the ``aiohttp.worker.GunicornWebWorker`` worker.
+Third-party workers can be usedd to use Gunicorn with asyncio frameworks.

 Choosing a Worker Type
 ======================